+VI.
 TACKLING THE PRACTICAL IMPLEMENTATION CONSTRAINTS OF MULTIPLE-ANTENNA NOMA

-Although the application of multiple-antenna techniques in NOMA potentially enhances the performance of networks upon scaling up the number of antennas, it also imposes several implementational constraints in practical scenarios, including potential overhead, sophisticated TPC and detector design, energy and security related issues, and so on.
-Motivated by this, in this section, we provide several effective solutions for tackling these implementational constraints.
+Although the application of multiple-antenna techniques in NOMA potentially enhances the performance of networks upon scaling up the number of antennas, it also imposes several implementational constraints in practical scenarios, such as a potentially overhead, sophisticated TPC and detector design, energy and security related issues, etc. Motivated by this, in this section, we will provide several effective solutions for tackling these implementational constraints.